Marker Logo

 this page online

 38° 32.148′ N, 82° 41.28′ W. Marker is in Ironton, Ohio, in Lawrence County.
-Marker is on Ohio Riverfront Park, on the right when traveling north.
+It is on Ohio Riverfront Park, on the right when traveling north.
 Entrance to the park is through the floodwall gate at the west end of Center Street.
 Touch for map.
 Marker is in this post office area: Ironton OH 45638, United States of America.
 Touch for directions.

 City of Ironton Marker image.
 Click for full size.

-Photographed By William Fischer, Jr., September 3, 2012
+Photographed by William Fischer, Jr., September 3, 2012

 2. City of Ironton Marker